Employer of Record

 Payroll Cycle

-Employees in Oman are paid on a monthly basis.
-It is mandatory for all private sector employers to ensure timely salary payments, with salaries for the month of April 2023 needing to be disbursed no later than April 18, 2023.
+Employees in Oman are generally paid on a monthly basis.
+It is mandatory for private sector employers to ensure timely salary payments in accordance with the Labour Law and WPS requirements.

 Employee Benefits in Oman